fuzzytron-Vivek/Knight-in-Love/README.md

 ## DEVELOPMENT STATUS :
 - Accuracy of generated trajectory is not accurate.
 - The version of this project as of `/2026-08-25` has only proved the appearance of a trail and the spherical point in the visualizer.
-- Further changes aim to involve more accurate workspace-envelope generation along with some fun features that are purely cosmetic but very cool to look at.
+- Further changes aim to involve more accurate workspace-envelope generation along with some fun features that are purely cosmetic but very cool to look at along with better structured documentation and explanation of the C++ code.